 We performed the initial string quartet miniatures live at The Pollinator Party, on Thursday July 27, 2017, as well as a house-concert performance in Minneapolis the following evening.
 Stay tuned for a live-recorded video of this performance very soon..

-Long-term, Bee-Sharp Honeybee will culminate in a large-scale full length chamber orchestral work with electronics - the electronic component consisting of a pre-recorded element of bees (from the field recordings), and contemporary and abstract beats & samples derived and manipulated from these recordings.
-The animated visuals will be developed from my hand-illustrated graphic scores of the music, based on the way a bee-hive functions.
+Long-term, Bee-Sharp Honeybee will culminate in a large-scale full length string orchestral work with a live hive of honeybees, and animated visuals developed from hand-illustrated graphic scores of the music, based on the way a bee-hive functions.

 We are recipients of the Eric Stokes Award for 2018, and huge thanks goes to: The Finzi Trust, APRA AMCOS Art Music Fund, The UMN Bee Research Lab & Bee Squad, Jared Miller, Deacon & Jenny Warner, Kurt Weimer, Celia and Ron Wirth, Film North, Emily Downes, Marcie LaCerte, Sam Ballis, Fiona Toth-Gillies, MN Hobby Beekeepers Association, Minneapolis Parks and Recreation Board, and many more yet to come on the next stage..

 With thanks to: